 Authored by Robert Bernstein and Elizabeth Rice, Laner Muchin

-Notice to Employees: The federal WARN Act (covering employers with 100 or more full-time employees) creates an obligation in certain circumstances to give notice when employees are laid off or face a reduction in hours.
-However, the Act includes an exception from the notice requirement for unforeseen business circumstances, which most likely would include circumstances like COVID-19.
+Notice to Employees: Temporary layoffs of less than 6 months do not fall under the federal WARN Act, so no notice would be required in this scenario on the federal level.
+Additionally, the federal WARN Act includes an exception from the notice requirement for layoffs due to unforeseen business circumstances, which most likely would include circumstances like COVID-19.
 While the Illinois state WARN Act does not contain this exception, many state Departments of Labor have stated, informally, that COVID-19 will except employers from the notice requirement.
-Due to the uncertainty here, provided that your personnel action is governed by the federal WARN or the Illinois state WARN Act (or a different state’s WARN Act), we recommend giving as much notice to employees as possible under the business circumstances.
-Employees should receive written notice, identifying the date on which the furlough expires (where applicable and if known at the time) and explaining the reason why less than 60 days’ notice was given.
-It is very important in this furlough (or any of the other scenarios below) that you consult with your labor and employment counsel to evaluate whether a WARN statute applies to the personnel actions you are thinking about taking.
+Due to the uncertainty here, provided that your personnel action is covered under a WARN Act, we recommend giving as much notice to employees as possible under the business circumstances.
+Employees should receive written notice, identifying the date on which the temporary layoff expires and explaining the reason why less than 60 days’ notice was given.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.